-This study has evaluated for the first time the EC method for SMB downscaling from a global climate model of ~ 100 km resolution to the much higher resolution (5 km) of an ice sheet model.
-Other studies (e.g., Alexander et al., 2019) have evaluated the effect of implementing ECs on the coarse grid cell, but not at the sub-grid resolution as done here.
+evaluated the effect of implementing ECs on the coarse grid cell but not at the subgrid resolution as done here.
 This evaluation uses gradients of SEB and SMB components as a primary metric.
-These gradients are obtained by linear regression of the components on sub-grid elevations in all GrIS grid cells.
-While this provides a systematic framework of comparison, it does not account for relevant non-linear relationships for SMB gradients (e.g., Helsen et al., 2012; Noël et al., 2016) and SMB

-5 components (e.g., precipitation); or heterogeneity arising from different Greenland climate sub-regions, local influences on climate (e.g. proximity of tundra, valleys, fjords), or proximity to the ELA.
+These gradients are obtained by linear regression of the components on subgrid elevations in all GrIS grid cells.
+While this provides a systematic framework of comparison, it does not account for relevant non-linear relationships for SMB gradients (e.g., Helsen et al., 2012; Noël et al., 2016) and SMB components (e.g., precipitation) or for heterogeneity arising from different Greenland climate subregions, local influences on climate (e.g., proximity of tundra, valleys, fjords), or proximity to the ELA.